IRS Form 1098-T

 Per Federal regulations, Roger Williams University is annually obligated to provide all students enrolled in a credit bearing program with an IRS Form 1098-T. Depending on your income (or your family’s income, if you are a dependent), whether you were considered full or half-time enrolled, and the amount of your qualified educational expenses for the year, you may be eligible for a federal education tax credit.
 You can find detailed information about claiming education tax credits in IRS Publication 970.

-Effective 2018 the IRS is mandating all universities report Tuition Paid in a calendar year in Box 1 of the 1098T form.
-The amount paid is capped by Qualified Education Expenses in the same calendar year (January 1 to December 31) and any unpaid QTRE from prior tax years (2018 forward).
+All universities report Amounts Paid in Box 1 of the 1098T form (below).
+The amount paid in Box 1 is capped by Qualified Tuition and Related Expenses (QTRE) billed in the same calendar year (January 1 to December 31) and any unpaid QTRE from prior tax years (2018 forward).

 IRS Form 8300

 RWU is required by law to report receipt of more than $10,000 in cash over a course of any 12 month period to the IRS by filing an IRS Form 8300.
 Cash (currency), Money Orders, Cashier’s/Treasurer's checks and Traveler’s checks are considered cash payments.

 Personal and corporate checks are not considered cash payments.
 Students will be notified by the University Bursar’s Office if a Form 8300 has been filed.